-His 2012 team (16-6-1) is now regarded as the 'gold standard' for Salve Regina men's soccer.
+His 2012 team (16-6-1) is widely regarded as the 'gold standard' for Salve Regina men's soccer.
 In addition to the conference title and an automatic bid to the NCAA national championships, O'Rourke led the Seahawks to a multitude of new school records in 2012 including the best start to a season when they opened up that season a perfect 8-0-0.
 With this, the program earned its first ever mention in a national ranking poll when they appeared in the 'receiving votes' section of the D3soccer.com poll on September 25, 2012.
 The team also rose as high as #8 in the NSCAA New England Region poll before finishing the year with a final ranking of #9 - both program records.
 That team's 16 wins are the most ever in school history and the team also set a new school record for assists in a season at 43, eclipsing the mark (42) established by his 2010 side.

-Prior to his appointment as head men's soccer coach and intramurals' coordinator at Salve Regina, O'Rourke served as the head coach for four years at Bridgton Academy, a post-graduate prep school in Maine.
+Prior to his appointment as the head men's soccer coach at Salve Regina, O'Rourke served as the head coach for four years at Bridgton Academy, a post-graduate prep school in Maine.
 While at Bridgton, O'Rourke led the men's soccer program to two NEPSSA Class 'A' Soccer Final Fours (2004 and 2005) while compiling a record of 57-16-7 (.756).
 His teams also won four consecutive MAISAD conference championships.
 In 2004, the team compiled one of the best records in school history at 19-3-0 and established a New England prep school record for single-season goals (122).

 O'Rourke is a 1997 graduate of Worcester Polytechnic Institute (WPI), where he earned his bachelor's degree in biology/pre-medicine while playing for the men's soccer program.
 While at WPI, he was twice selected to all-tournament and all-conference teams.
 After college, he turned down a contract offer to play professional indoor soccer in order to pursue his education.
 In 2001, he graduated from the University of Rhode Island with a master's degree in business administration.